 - Open Show Options and click More on the Local Resources tab.

-- Expand Drives and check the box next to the mapped drive to tunnel into the PCI server.
+- Expand Drives and check the box next to the mapped drive to tunnel into the PCA server.

 - Click OK and then click Connect.